CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

 - [x] Clean Architecture

--
-  For the clean architecture, we design the system of our project based on what we learned from class.
+- For the clean architecture, we designed the system of our project based on what we learned from class.
 We divided the system into logical pieces and specify how those pieces communicate with each other.
 As you can see, we categorized our project files into five packages: Entity, UseCase, Controller, Gateway and User Interface.
 We followed exactly the four layers we learnt from class: Enterprise Business Rules(Entity), Application Business Rules(UseCase), Interface Adapters(Controller, Gateways) and Frameworks & Drivers(UI).
 We also follow the dependency rule: Dependence on adjacent layer — from outer to inner, where the inner layers does not know the existance of the outer layer.
 Although dependency within the same layer is allowed, we tried to minimize coupling when designing program architecture.
 We ensured our project does not skip any layers while running.

 - [x] SOLID